GovTechSG/apex-cloud-docs/docs/monitoring/quarterly-and-yearly.md

 **Note:** Data appears with a delay of 3 hours.

-These dashboards includes the following panels:
+These dashboards include the following panels:
 - Top 10 API Organisations
 - Top 10 Applications
 - Request status